Are you headed to the slopes this winter? Then get ready for your trip with our ultimate guide for what to pack for a ski trip!

-Once you have booked your getaway or ski trip, you will want to make sure you have all the essentials packed to make your time on the slopes comfortable and snug!
-In this guide I share some of my travel essentials for ski trips, including clothing, luggage and toiletries.
+Once you have booked your ski trip, you will want to make sure you have all the essentials packed to make your time on the slopes comfortable and snug!
+In this guide, I share some of my favourite travel essentials for a ski trip, including clothing, luggage and toiletries.

 - A Bikini / Swimsuit for all that mountain hot tub time!

 - Snow Boots: I have a few pairs of snow boots now for different looks.
 I have these gorgeous Timberland Shearling winter boots, they are waterproof and lined so your feet stay warm.
 I also have these cute Baronero grey fur lined boots, since they are not waterproofed I used a waterproofing spray and this worked great in the snow and they stayed dry.

 - Gloves & Cute Hats: I love this white pom pom hat for a cute snow bunny look!

 - Ski Romper: A fun ski onesie is the perfect comfy outfit once you get out of your ski gear!